cbusta/msearch-1asset/README.md

 money that becomes persistent between different periods.
 In this model, agents accumulate only one asset (money).

-For a description of the model and the numerical method used to solve it, see the appendix for "More Money for Some: The Redistributive Effects of Open Market Operations" in [my research webpage](https://cbustamante.co/research).
+For a description of the model and the numerical method used to solve it, see the appendix for "*More Money for Some: The Redistributive Effects of Open Market Operations*" in [my research webpage](https://cbustamante.co/research).
 The file [apx1_1asset](https://github.com/cbusta/msearch_1asset/apx_1asset.pdf) in this repo, provides the relevant pages of said appendix.

 ## Contents